lucacozzuto/PHIND_course_nextflow_Feb_2022-1/docs/nextflow_2.rst

 EXERCISE
 ------------------

-- Look at the documentation of `Master Of Pores <https://github.com/biocorecrg/mop2>`__ and change the default mapper, skip the filtering and enable the demultiplexing.
+- Look at the documentation of `Master Of Pores <https://github.com/biocorecrg/mop2>`__ and change the default mapper and filtering.
+Try to skip some step.

 .. raw:: html